schierlm/aligned-bible-corpus-data/README.md

 - **UHB:Strong**: Strongs number from UHB
 - **UHB:Morph**: Morphology information from UHB
 - **UHB:Lemma**: Lemma from UHB
+- **UXLC:Idx**:  Index of this word in UXLC
+- **UXLC:Hebrew**: Hebrew word from UXLC if different from main Hebrew word (compared in normalized form)
+- **DocumentaryHypothesis**: Documentary hypothesis tagging of the Pentateuch according to UXLC

 `hebrew_mini.csv` columns
 -------------------------